MetaSys-LISBP/PhysioFit/docs/models.rst

     if __name__ == "__main__":
         pass

-This will be the base template from which you will build your model.
+This is the base template to build your model.
+Methods *get_params* (to initialize and return model parameters) and *simulate* (to simulate metabolite dynamics for a given set of parameters) are mandatory.
+Additional methods are allowed if needed (e.g. to carry out intermediary steps for the simulation).

-Populating the template
+Populate the template
 ^^^^^^^^^^^^^^^^^^^^^^^

 The first attribute to add in your model's *__init__* method is the model name.
-This name can be anything you wish, but it is strongly advised to choose a name that helps the user understand what the model is destined to simulate.
+We strongly advise to choose a name that helps the user understand what the model is destined to simulate.
 You must also add two other
 attributes: the parameters to estimate & the fixed parameters.
 Finally, you must also call the *super().init(data)* method to inherit the logic from the base class ::